 To read more about what Muhammad (pbuh), click here. [top]

 ).
 It was memorised by Muhammad (peace and blessings be upon him) and then dictated to his Companions and written down by his scribes, who cross-checked it during his lifetime.
-Not one word of its 114 chapters, Surahs, has been changed over the centuries, so that the Qur'an is in every detail the unique and miraculous text which was revealed to Muhammad (pbuh
+Not one word of its 114 chapters have changed over the centuries so that the Qur'an is in every detail the unique and miraculous text which was revealed to Muhammad (PBUH

 ) fourteen centuries ago. [top]